COURSE DESCRIPTION AND OBJECTIVES

 This course is designed to introduce you to major contemporary theories of rhetoric and composition as well as to the application of these theories in the classroom, the workplace, and the public sphere.
-In 15 weeks, we cannot possibly cover all the “current” questions of our vast disciplines, but I have structured the course around groups of recurring questions in “rhet/comp,” particularly those that are dominating our conversations because they ask the discipline to revisit questions we’ve been asking for more than 50 years.
+In 15 weeks, we cannot possibly cover all the “current” questions of these vast disciplines, but I have structured the course into four units of recurring questions in “rhet/comp,” particularly those that are dominating our conversations because they ask the discipline to revisit questions we’ve been asking for more than 50 years.

-Building on the readings you completed in ENGW 3336, Theories of Rhetoric and Composition, we will explore how earlier theories of rhetoric continue to influence modern-day studies.
+Building on the readings you completed in ENGW 3336, we will explore how earlier theories of rhetoric continue to influence modern-day studies.
 We will also consider the ways in which recent theories have (or have not) broken from or challenged the past.
 We will read widely from theorists and researchers of the past century.
-In addition, you will read deeply on a particular research question of your choice to produce a substantive research paper at the conclusion of the semester—one that should be guided by a question that matters to you either personally or professionally.
 Here are just a few of the questions that I’d like us to wrestle with in the coming weeks:

 - Is there a “new” rhetoric?
 Is it “modern”?
 What makes it “new” or “modern” or both?

 - Is uncertainty a necessity when working with contemporary (rhetoric and composition) theories?

 - What challenges do contemporary (rhetoric and composition) theories face?

 - What is the relationship between theory and practice?